ctrlh/personal-protective-equipment/MVMask/README.md

 ## Acknowledgments

-* A huge thanks to Maxwell Andrews, [Helpful Engineering](https://helpfulengineering.org) and [the MASK Project](https://maskproject.tech) for their work in organizing this and many other COVID-19 rapid response projects.
+* Thanks to all the members of [PDX Hackerspace](https://pdxhackerspace.org) for their work in organizing this and many other COVID-19 rapid response projects.